Pros and Cons of Grandparents Moving Closer to Grandchildren

 • Employment and Finances: Are you retired, or would you need to find new employment?
 How would the move affect your financial situation?

 • Health and Healthcare: Do you have health concerns that require specialized medical care?
-Even if you don’t, what is the healthcare situation in the new location?
+What is the healthcare situation in the new location?

 • Social Support: Beyond your family, what kind of social network would you have in the new area?
 How easy would it be to make new friends and connections?